Half Space Property in RCD(K,N) spaces: Preliminaries

-Locally perimeter minimizing sets admit both a closed and an open representative, and these have the same boundary which in addition is $\m$-negligible (see \cite{Dens}).
-Whenever we consider the boundary of a locally perimeter minimizing set, we will implicitly be referring to the boundary of its closed (or open) representative.
+\begin{remark} Locally perimeter minimizing sets admit both a closed and an open representative, and these have the same boundary which in addition coincides with the essential boundary and it is $\m$-negligible (see \cite{Dens}).
+Whenever we consider the boundary of a locally perimeter minimizing set, we will implicitly be referring to the boundary of its closed (or open) representative. \end{remark}